-The average number of federal regulations issued each year, based on the U.S. Government Accountability Office's Federal Rules Database from 2000 to 2014, is 3,300.
-The number of major regulations, those with an estimated impact of $100 million or more, runs from 66 to 99 over those same years.
+Can the federal government regulate manufacturers?
+Yes, and the average number of federal regulations issued each year is 3,300, based on the U.S. Government Accountability Office's Federal Rules Database from 2000 to 2014.
+Those with an estimated impact of $100 million or more run from 66 to 99 over those years.

-The National Association of Manufacturers found that the total cost of federal regulations in 2012 topped two trillion dollars.
-For an average U.S. manufacturer the annual cost is a whopping $233,182 or 21% of payroll.
+The National Association of Manufacturers found that federal regulations' total cost in 2012 topped two trillion dollars.
+For an average U.S. manufacturer, the annual cost is a whopping $233,182 or 21% of payroll.

 Where Do the Dollars Go?

-For a manufacturer with less than 50 employees, the total regulatory cost each year is $34,671 per employee.
+For a manufacturer with less than 50 employees, each year's total regulatory cost is $34,671 per employee.
 For one with 50 to 99 employees, it comes in at $18,243 per employee.
 The average of all manufacturers is $19,564.
 Regulatory compliance is not cheap.

 Manufacturing Regulations and Restrictions

-NAM has also published an insightful report titled Holding US Back: Regulation of the U.S. Manufacturing Sector.
-In it they provide a hypothetical account of one manufacturing firm and their regulatory journey.
-Then they detail each and every regulation and restriction placed on manufacturing by process step.
+NAM has also published an insightful report titled Holding U.S. Back: Regulation of the U.S. Manufacturing Sector.
+In it, they provide a hypothetical account of one manufacturing firm and its regulatory journey.
+Then they detail every regulation and restriction placed on manufacturing by process step.

 That's a grand total of 297,696 at the federal level.
 And, it keeps growing.